simonchabrol/nuclear-strike-simulator/README.md

 ---

-*Based on: Simon Chabrol, "The consequences of a nuclear war: case study on 80s UK" (Medium, 2025)* *Square Leg exercise data: UK Home Office, 1980*
+*Based on: Simon Chabrol, "How does a full scale nuclear exchange work ?
+Case study on 80s UK" (Medium, 2025)* *Square Leg exercise data: UK Home Office, 1980*